By Charles W. Chesnutt with an introduction by Wiley Cash

 Part of Belt’s Revivals Series and an undisputed classic of African American literature.
 With a new introduction by Wiley Cash (When Ghosts Come Home).

-On November 10, 1898, a mob of 400 rampages through the streets of Wilmington, North Carolina, killing as many as 60 citizens, burning down the newspaper office, overthrowing the newly elected leaders, and installing a new white supremacist government.
-The Wilmington Race Riots—also known as the Wilmington Insurrection and the Wilmington Massacre, is the only coup d’etat on American soil.
-The violence was prompted by the increasing political powers African Americans in the town were gaining during Reconstruction.
+On November 10, 1898, a mob of 400 people rampaged through the streets of Wilmington, North Carolina, killing as many as 60 citizens, burning down the newspaper office, overthrowing the newly elected leaders, and installing a new white supremacist government.
+In a violent reaction prompted by the increasing political powers African Americans in the town were gaining during Reconstruction, the Wilmington Race Riots—also known as the Wilmington Insurrection and the Wilmington Massacre—was the only successful coup d’etat on American soil.

 Wiley Cash is the New York Times bestselling author of the novels The Last Ballad, A Land More Kind than Home, and This Dark Road to Mercy.
 The founder of the Open Canon Book Club and co-founder of the Land More Kind Appalachian Artists Residency, he has been a fellow at the MacDowell Colony, Yaddo, and the Weymouth Center.
 He serves as the writer-in-residence at the University of North Carolina-Asheville and teaches in the Mountainview Low-Residency MFA.
 He lives in North Carolina with his wife and their two young daughters.

 Sign up for our newsletter and receive 15% off your first order!
 Use BELT15 at checkout.